Where The Sour Turns To Sweet (1969) – Genesis

 The Silent Sun (1968) – Genesis

-In February 1968, Genesis’ debut single “The Silent Sun” was released on Decca Records.
+In February 1968, Genesis’ debut single ‘The Silent Sun’ was released on Decca Records.
 Peter Gabriel was just 17 when it came out.
 Let’s take a look at the band’s first single!

 Genesis at Charterhouse

 Genesis were still at Charterhouse in 1968.
 Tony Banks, Peter Gabriel, Mike Rutherford and Anthony Phillips had met at the public school and formed the group Genesis to break away from the oppressing school life.
 Back then, the group consisted of two songwriting pairs: Tony Banks and Peter Gabriel on the one hand and Anthony Phillips and Mike Rutherford on the other.
 They had recorded some demos while at school and had passed them on to producer Jonathan King.
-King was an ex-Charterhouse pupil and had become a successful producer and musician (his famous hit back then was “Everyone’s Gone To The Moon”).
+King was an ex-Charterhouse pupil and had become a successful producer and musician (his famous hit being ‘Everyone’s Gone To The Moon’).

 King liked the music, in particular Peter Gabriel’s voice.
 He signed them at Decca Records and decided to produce an entire album with them.
-But when the band came with their next demos, he was not impressed with what he heard.
+But when the band presented their next demos, he was not impressed with what he heard.

 Their producer Jonathan King was a Bee Gees fan

-Naturally, King liked it, it became their first single and he went on to produce their first album “From Genesis to Revelation“*.
+Naturally, King liked it, it became their first single and he went on to produce their first album ‘From Genesis to Revelation‘*.

-The song is pure pop and the focus is on Peter and his voice.
-It is very different from everything they would do later.
-It is a mixture of folk and pop with Tony Banks’ piano (already) being very dominant.
+The song is a mixture of folk and pop with Tony Banks’ piano (already) being very dominant.
+The main focus is on Peter’s voice.
 The strings were added later in the studio by King.
-It is also one of very few official recordings that feature the group’s original drummer Chris Stewart.
+‘The Silent Sun’ is also one of very few official recordings that feature the group’s original drummer Chris Stewart.

-“The Silent Sun” failed to chart
+‘The Silent Sun’ failed to chart

-The single was a flop as well as the following album and ultimately, the band and King separated ways.
-Genesis went on to produce more adventurous music (which they always wanted to do) and once they were famous, King kept re-releasing his early recordings with the band in different versions over the years.
+Genesis were able to write and produce more adventurous music and once they were famous, King kept re-releasing his early recordings with the band in different versions over the years.

 * = Affiliate Marketing Link